axibase/atsd/sql/README.md

 #### IS_WORKDAY

 The `IS_WORKDAY` function returns `boolean` value (`true` if the date is a workday, `false` otherwise) for the provided country.
-First argument is the datetime, second is string containing the country name.
+First argument is the `datetime`, second is `string` containing the country name.

 Note: the function requires a holiday calendar for the year and the country.